-With a big family, laundry becomes a sometimes overwhelming chore at my house.
+If you're like most people, you save your loads of laundry until they pile up, and then you want to get it all done as quickly as possible.
 It's tempting to stuff the washing machine to the brim and hope for clean clothes at the end of the cycle.
-We know that to most efficiently use our washing machines, we should run full loads.
-We probably know that overfilling the washing machine is not good for our clothes or the machine.
-Do we know how much laundry makes a full load?
+And while it's energy-efficient to run only full loads of laundry, overfilling the washing machine is not good for the clothes or the machine.
+But how do you know how much laundry makes a full load?